-In Galapagos, rapid population growth is placing additional strains on a delicate ecosystem that is also at risk from increased tourism and associated threats such as invasive species.
+In Galapagos, rapid population growth is placing additional strains on a delicate ecosystem that is also at risk from increased tourism and associated threats such as invasive species, marine pollution and biodiversity loss.
 The issues faced in the microcosm of Galapagos are of global relevance and the communication of these problems and their potential solutions could influence conservation management strategies in other areas of the world.

 1. To build a better understanding of the forces that formed, shaped and threaten Galapagos.

-2. To encourage a greater engagement in the conservation of the natural world.
+2. To encourage a greater engagement in the conservation of the natural world through Citizen Science.